mtumilowicz/java11-vavr-option/README.md

 _Reference_: https://softwaremill.com/do-we-have-better-option-here/
 _Reference_: http://blog.vavr.io/the-agonizing-death-of-an-astronaut/

+# preface
+`Option` is a monadic container type which represents an optional value.
+Instances of `Option` are either an instance of `Option.Some` or the singleton `Option.None`.

+f you’re coming to `Vavr` after using Java’s `Optional` class, there is a crucial difference.
+In `Optional`, a call to `.map` that results in a null will result in an empty `Optional`.
+In `Vavr`, it would result in a `Some(null)` that can then lead to a `NullPointerException`.

+This seems like Vavr’s implementation is broken, but in fact it’s not - rather, it adheres to the requirement of a monad to maintain computational context when calling `.map`.
+In terms of an `Option`, this means that calling `.map` on a `Some` will result in a `Some`, and calling `.map` on a `None` will result in a `None`.
+In the Java `Optional` example above, that context changed from a `Some` to a `None`.

 # project description
 Vavr Option is object similar to java 8 Optional, but with some significant differences (we will describe it later).